1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 So, though I would love to be part of the solution, I could not get there without, firstly, an admission of wrong-doing.
 Just like any intervention, it starts with ownership.

 After 20 years of building my career to return to the music industry, I found more enticing opportunities with the experiences, training, education, development and opportunities.
 Greener pastures to graze.
-It is certainly not the most difficult industry to work in, despite their gnashing of teeth and intellectual property laws.
+It is certainly not the most difficult industry to work in, despite gnashing of teeth and intellectual property laws.